sanika-n/sanika-n/README.md

 🎯 Goal: Developing AI-powered solutions & contributing to open-source

-⚡ Fun Fact: I was born at a very young age
+⚡ Fun Fact: Was born at a very young age

 ### 🚀 Tech Stack